hustvl/RILS/README.md

-# Masked Visual Reconstruction in Language Semantic Space
+# RILS: Masked Visual Reconstruction in Language Semantic Space

-This repo includes the official implementation of [*Masked Visual Reconstruction in Language Semantic Space*](https://arxiv.org/abs/2301.06958)
+This repo includes the official implementation of [*RILS: Masked Visual Reconstruction in Language Semantic Space*](https://arxiv.org/abs/2301.06958)

+## News
+- `2023/01/21`: RILS is accepted by CVPR 2023!
+Congratulations and thanks to my all co-authors!

+## Catalog
+- [ ] Code & Checkpoints Release
+- [x] Initialization

 ## Citation